 We once tried renting a bike from a local man in Kuta.
 Despite our best efforts of getting a realistic quote for 1 months rental, he was unwilling to cooperate and in the end we couldn’t be bothered to deal with his ridiculous attitude.
-This is just one of many experiences in the South that left a bad taste in our mouths.
+This is just one of many experiences Kuta that left a bad taste in our mouths.

 If you wish to immerse in real local life in Bali, see the natural beauty of the island and feel the genuine warmth of its people… perhaps avoid the South!

 After a while you might start wondering why your homestay host, your tour guide and your favourite Warung owner are all called Made.
 A coincidence right?
 No, not really!
 In Bali, children are given names in order of their birth.